HorseSword/joplin-plugin-notellm/README.md

 ![image-20250211190753843](./_img/image-20250211190753843.png)

 ## UPDATE LOGS
+- v0.4.9, 2025-04-15.
+Improved prompts for "chat" and "summary".
+Thanks to [Adam Outler](https://github.com/adamoutler).
+And, useless old files removed.
 - v0.4.8, 2025-04-03.
 Improved the prompts to fix a bug that caused responses to non-Chinese content to be in Chinese.
 - v0.4.7, 2025-03-30.
 Tried to fix CORS of Claude API.
 - v0.4.6, 2025-03-09.
 We can set up to 3 LLMs now.